flimflam-austin/hugo-cms-test/site/content/quick_reads/20181214-chief-of-staff-changes-investigations-what-to-know/index.md

       Why It matters
-    citation: Why It matters
     _key: card-1-320ed9fe-1a91-438a-b936-c04114fc5696
   - order: 1
-    body: "> ‘John Kelly will be leaving a\x14 I don’t know if I can say a\x18retiring.’
-But, he’s a great guy.”  \n  \n  \n  \nPres.
+    body: "\"John Kelly will be leaving I don’t know if I can say\x18retiring.’
+But, he’s a great guy.”  \n  \n  \nPres.
 Trump speaking to the press about Chief of Staff John Kelly's departure.
 The fmr.
 Marine 4-star general, started w/the administration as Sec. of Homeland Security & became Chief of Staff in July 2017.
 Kelly’s son was killed in Afghanistan.
 During a notable moment of his tenure, he described what happens when a solider dies at war.\n\n[Watch Now](https://www.youtube.com/embed/At1hOCEIwE8?enablejsapi=1&autoplay=1&rel=0)"
-    citation: Watch Now
     _key: card-2-30aeb2f4-500e-4fc8-994a-1507a0198533
   - order: 2
     body: >-